Dura-Europos church: Conversion to a church

 12.9 × 5.15 m, the floor of which is raised by back-filling the previous one to a height of the seat.
 On the east side, a platform was set up against the partition wall separating the new room from room 3, which was preserved: this platform would have accommodated a lectern for a reader or a cathedral.
 A hole in the ground next to it would have accommodated the base of a lamp.
 A window was cut into the wall facing the courtyard, just north of the gate.
 This large room was the Christian community's meeting room.

 In the house's north wing, room 5, which was approximately 7.5 × 4.2 m and together with room 6 at the north-west corner, formed the private quarters of the house—perhaps the gynaeceum.
 A window was pierced in the south-eastern wall, and the doorway leading to room 6 to the north had a careful decoration that was unusual for an interior door.
-Room 6 was about 6.8 × 3.15 m; this was converted into a baptistery.
+Room 6 was about 6.8 × 3.15 m; this was converted into a baptistry.
 In its original state, it was a service room.
 It was first divided in the direction of the height by installing a ceiling at 3.45 m off the ground.
 The western part was dug up to the bedrock for the installation of a basin against the western wall.
-The basin was 1.63 m wide and 0.95 m deep,including 0.5 m above the ground level of the room.
+The basin was 1.63 m wide and 0.95 m deep, including 0.5 m above the ground level of the room.
 It was topped with brick-and-mortar masonry ciborium consisting of a barrel vault 174 m wide, which was supported by two pilasters along the west wall and two masonry columns on the east side.
 A 0.2 m step was built in front of basin.
-The whole constitutes the baptismal font of a building of worship.
+The whole constitutes the baptismal pool of a building of worship.
 On the other side of the room, a low bench 0.22 × 0.5 m was built along the wall.
 A semicircular niche is dug in the south wall between the two doors, and a table was set up in front of it.
-All of the room's the walls received a rich, painted decoration; geometric and plant motifs were painted on the baptismal font; the room's ceiling and the vault were decorated with white stars on a blue background, according to a pattern quite similar to that of the vault of the mithraeum of Dura Europos.
+All of the room's the walls received a rich, painted decoration; geometric and plant motifs were painted on the baptismal pool; the room's ceiling and the vault were decorated with white stars on a blue background, according to a pattern quite similar to that of the vault of the mithraeum of Dura Europos.
 The decoration of the ciborium also recalls that of the Torah niche in the synagogue; the same artists were probably responsible for both.